alank976/doks-vcluster-challenge/README.md

 ![](images/connect-via-port-forwarding.gif)

 So, from now on, we can run `kubectl --kubeconfig ./kubeconfig.yaml <sub-command>` against this virtual cluster without knowing whether it's real.
-Carrying the `--kubeconfig` maybe a bit lame but let's stick with it for now.
+Carrying the `--kubeconfig` maybe a bit lame but let's stick with it for now, since it helps us differentiate which cluster we will be targetting to.

 ![](images/get-ns-in-vcluster.gif)